Whatsapp Icon

 Chemotherapy: Chemotherapy, a common cancer treatment, involves powerful drugs that target rapidly dividing cancer cells.
 Unfortunately, these drugs do not discriminate between cancerous and healthy cells, affecting the skin cells too.
 Patients might experience symptoms ranging from dryness, peeling, and rashes to increased sensitivity to sunlight.

-Radiation Therapy: Radiation therapy, another prevalent approach, targets cancerous areas with high-energy particles to destroy cancer cells.
+Radiation Therapy: Radiation Therapy, another prevalent approach, targets cancerous areas with high-energy particles to destroy cancer cells.
 This localized treatment can lead to skin changes in the treated area, such as redness, blistering, and peeling, often resembling a severe sunburn.

 Targeted Therapies and Immunotherapy: These newer treatments aim more precisely at certain aspects of cancer cells or the body's immune response to cancer.
 Side effects on the skin, though less severe, can include rashes, dryness, and itchiness.